 Led in its first year by Margaret Murray McLeod, the course attracted some 35 teachers from around the world.
-This year Karen Marshall and Mark Tanner took the reins, and the organisers plan to involve different course leaders each year so that returning attendees can learn from a range of perspectives.
+This year, EPTA stalwarts Mark Tanner and Karen Marshall took the reins, and the organisers plan to involve different course leaders each year so that returning attendees can learn from a range of perspectives.

 In the UK we have a rapidly growing number of well-regarded piano teacher training opportunities and courses (though sadly not a widely supported and accredited qualification), and the choice can be bewildering.

 The availability of a credible training course with the benefits of a residential (rather than remote online) setting, held at such an ideal time in the calendar, and with such an impressive roster of world-class concert pianists on tap is certainly very appealing.

 Could this be an obvious first choice for teachers looking for further training?
 As part of my visit to the Summer School, I was able to join the course for several sessions.
 Here’s what I found out…

 Continue reading Chetham’s Piano Teaching Course